-Revised 02/08/2021

 Park Maintenance Schedule & Operations Manual

 Purpose

 This manual of park maintenance schedules and operations has been developed to conform with the appropriate set of maintenance standards as set forth by the National Recreation and Park Association Park Maintenance Standards.
 To standardize the operations, the development of this manual has used the mode system as recognized by the National Recreation and Park Association.